Sleep Apnea Solutions for Babies, Toddlers and Children

 a

-breathing or sleep apnea monitor.
+breathing or sleep apnea monitor

-When asleep your baby is connected to the monitor.
+While asleep your baby is connected to the monitor.
 It records her

 breathing and heart rate and warns you as soon as they reach critical